July 21, 2015 ADR Subcommittee Meeting (Closed)

-2014 Civil and Small Claims Advisory Committee Meetings
+July 31, 2015 Civil & Small Claims Advisory Committee Meeting (Closed)

 The advisory committee is comprised of superior court and appellate court judicial officers, court administrators, attorneys and law office staff, and subject-matter experts in small claims law and procedure and in court–connected alternative dispute resolution programs.
 The committee reports to the Judicial Council and is overseen by the Rules and Projects Committee of the council.
 Members are appointed by the Chief Justice for a three-year term.
 The period for nominations and applications for membership is generally in April and May of each year.

 - Hon.
 Patricia M. Lucas, Chair, Judge of the Superior Court of California, County of Santa Clara

 - Hon.
 Steven A. Brick, Vice-Chair, Judge of the Superior Court of California, County of Alameda